Thursday, April 20, 2023

 Breakfast with the Experts Session: This breakfast session allows participants to meet and interact with Health AI data science experts.
 This is a great opportunity to network, ask questions, and get advice about your own projects.

-Robert Donnell, MD, Jiang Bian, PhD, Patrick Tighe, MD, MS, and Tyler Loftus, MD
+Jiang Bian, PhD, Robert Donnell, MD, Patrick Tighe, MD, MS, and Jessica Ray, PhD

 8:00 – 8:15 AM